seivan/ScalarArithmetic/README.md

 ### Why?
 * Because I don't need explicit casts to ```Double``` if I am expecting a ```Double```.
 * ```5 + 5.0 ``` should return a ```Double```
-* Because Double is a CGFloat only on 64bit you can't do this
+* Because Double is only a CGFloat on 64bit, so you can't do this on 32 bit:
 ```
 let myHeight = 34.5
 let myWidth = 100.23